CISC2200-Fall-24-Fordham/Lab3/README.md

 ## Submission

-Submit your **AList.h** file at the following link by xxxx, midnight (11:59pm).
+Submit your **AList.h** file at the following link by March 5th, Tuesday, midnight (11:59pm).

+Submission link.

 The autograder compiles and tests your programs using some testcases that are different from those in **main.cpp**.
 If your program fails some testcases, go back to review your code, and test your member functions with different inputs.